-Hundreds of US Department of Justice (DOJ) Prosecutorial Attorneys Violated Professional Rules, Brady Rules on Evidence, Laws or Ethical Standards by Charles J Dushek
+Hundreds of US Department of Justice (DOJ) Prosecutorial Attorneys Violated Professional Rules, Brady Rules on Evidence, Laws or Ethical Standards as Discussed by Sidney Powell and Margaret Dushek

 July 27, 2018